vananh-ng/bigdataproject/README.md

 # Melody Map Project
 ![Melody Map Project Architecture](01_image.png)
 Our project aims to address the mentioned gap and provide a new way of navigating through Spotify's musical offer.
 It consists of a web application that collects data from Spotify and other sources and allows users to navigate different genres, cultures, artists, and countries.
-They can request recommendations based on their mood, or search for the perfect track according to its characteristics
+They can request recommendations based on their mood, or search for the perfect track according to its characteristics.

 Link to Melody Map: [https://spotify-melodymap.streamlit.app/](https://spotify-melodymap.streamlit.app/)

+The app is composed of 3 main features:
+* Spotify Dashboard: allows users discover most popular songs on top charts

+* Be Your Own DJ: gives song recommendations based on mood and different music features

+* New Releases World Map: allows user explore new songs from artists around the globe

 # Prerequisites
 * Python 3.8+